-Do your teen love intense pressure and sensory of that kind?
+Do your teens love intense pressure and sensory of that kind?
 You place your hand into the squeeze reliever and it strokes and vibrates to produce the neural input that your kids love.
 If your teenager has autism and enjoys sensory input over their hands, the squeeze reliever is an excellent gift ideas.

 7. Color Smash by Pressman Toys

 Pinch Me, Therapy Dough is a therapeutic dough with many uses; strengthen hands, lowering anxiety, having a sensory input.
-It is a fabulous gift ideas for autistic teenagers.
+It is a fabulous gift idea for autistic teenagers.

 10. Driving Lessons

 Teens with special needs may learn differently.
 You can make driving lessons happen if learning how to drive can be an option.
 Contact a driving school for extra training.
-The teenagers with autism require extra practice and need to be offered the chance if driving can be a reality.
+Teenagers with autism require extra practice and need to be offered the chance if driving can be a reality.

 11. Noise-canceling headphones

-If your autistic teenager struggles with noises, it You should acquire a good pair of noise canceling headphones.
+If your autistic teenager struggles with noises, you should acquire a good pair of noise-canceling headphones.
 There are a ton of options, both with and without speaker capabilities.
-These wirelesss noise cancelling bluetooth headphone are amazing!
+These wireless noise-canceling Bluetooth headphones are amazing!

 This is a puzzle game highly recommended by many parents with autistic teenagers.
 This Star Wars Death Star Perplexus brings a-maze-ing lights and sounds to the award-winning range of Perplexus 3-D games!